bemijonathan/bemijonathan.blog/_posts/2021-05-25-100-days-of-go-lang.md

 - I also got a udemy Course by stephen Grider [GO the complete developers guide](https://www.udemy.com/course/go-the-complete-developers-guide/) - would strongly recommend it to anyone.

 I also decided to start this blog 🎉🎉🎉.

+#### Day Two (26th-may-2021)

+##### more about Golang

+- Go is a compiled language => that is a language that is compiled straight into machine code

+- types of languages => Compiled vs Interpreted

+- Go is a strictly typed language

+- computers need machine code.
+In order to supply the CPU with an instruction set that it's hardware is familiar with, we need to convert our high-level (Go) code into machine language.
+The Go compiler's job is to take Go code and produce a program (machine code).

+- Go programs are fairly lightweight.
+Each program includes a small amount of "extra" code that's included in the executable binary.
+This extra code is called the Go Runtime.
+One of the purposes of the Go runtime is to cleanup unused memory.

+- variables & types in Golang